 You have the opportunity to expand your horizons by studying literature, language and culture in another part of the world.
-Included in the cost of tuition, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
+Included as part of your La Roche experience, our Study Abroad+Study USA program offers you the chance to travel abroad or within the United States at little or no additional cost.
 Under the supervision of English Department faculty, our students have taken trips to England, Ireland, Scotland and Italy.

 Tem Tipton Memorial Endowed Scholarship

 The scholarship was established in memory of Tem Tipton by her family in tribute to her professional achievements as a reference librarian and teacher and in recognition of her community service activities.

 - Open to currently enrolled full-time, undergraduate students pursuing a degree in education or English who have completed their freshman year